-The son of former slaves helped found a Chicago organization devoted to collecting and promoting black history in 1915.
+The son of former slaves helped found a Chicago organization devoted to collecting and promoting Black history in 1915.

 The efforts of this scholar, Carter G. Woodson, eventually grew into Black History Month, now celebrated nationwide each February to coincide with the birthdays of President Abraham Lincoln and abolitionist Frederick Douglass.
 Throughout the state, immersive experiences note the lives of African Americans and their achievements, tightly woven into the nation’s fabric.

-Less than 2 miles from the Illinois State Capitol and past Lincoln’s final resting place at Oak Ridge Cemetery sits the Springfield and Central Illinois African American History Museum.
-Walk through The Door of No Return as part of the new Middle Passage interactive exhibit, which tells the story of trafficking Africans to parts of the world through compelling audio and visuals, such as a replica of a slave ship.
+Less than 2 miles from the Illinois State Capitol and past former President Abraham Lincoln’s final resting place at Oak Ridge Cemetery sits the Springfield and Central Illinois African American History Museum.
+Walk through "The Door of No Return" as part of the new Middle Passage interactive exhibit, which tells the story of trafficking Africans to parts of the world through compelling audio and visuals, such as a replica of a slave ship.
 The museum also honors President Barack Obama—whose political career began in the Illinois legislature—with an exhibit featuring speech excerpts, campaign paraphernalia and other memorabilia.

 Carbondale's African American Museum of Southern Illinois celebrates culture through hundreds of original art pieces, photographs, literary works and artifacts.
 See local artist DeSande R's painting of Billie Holiday when Holiday was just starting to sing in clubs.
 It hangs on the wall alongside art by internationally known painter Najjar Abdul-Musawwir (a Southern Illinois University professor) and a print by Margaret Taylor-Burroughs, co-founder of what is now Chicago's DuSable Museum of African American History.
-Artifacts include slave shackles used on children and adults as well as books on African history by black authors.
+Artifacts include slave shackles used on children and adults as well as books on African history by Black authors.
 Rotating displays include traditional furniture and masks.

 Find unexpected ways to enjoy Illinois in this biannual magazine that explores every corner of the state.
 Each issue offers a mix of travel stories, stunning photography and timely trip ideas that make the most of each season.

-Order a copy of Travel Illinois and also receive the Illinois State Park Guide and an Official Highway Map.Order Print Version
+Order a copy of Enjoy Illinois and also receive the Illinois State Park Guide and an Official Highway Map.Order Print Version

-Read Travel Illinois magazine online or download the PDF and start exploring trip ideas around Illinois.View it Online Download PDF
+Read Enjoy Illinois magazine online or download the PDF and start exploring trip ideas around Illinois.View it Online Download PDF

 Get inspired by top travel stories, and discover even more reasons to #EnjoyIllinois.Order a Copy!